 In the US, mobile contracts are the realm of disliked-but-tolerated companies like AT&T, Verizon, T-Mobile, Sprint and others.
 But now that Google - a company notably less disliked than these carriers - has joined the fray.

-Google has officially launched with Project Fi (yes, that's the name), a mobile virtual network operated on the backs of Sprint's and T-Mobile's LTE networks and Wi-Fi hotspots.
+Google has officially launched with Project Fi (yes, that's the name), a mobile virtual network operated on the backs of Sprint, T-Mobile, and now U.S. Cellular's LTE networks and Wi-Fi hotspots.

 You probably have a lot of questions about it, so read on.
 We'll tell you what there is to know so far.